 - Alfonso X. Peña, painter.
 He was awarded a gold medal as a muralist at a painting exhibition in Paris.
 He also won the José Clemente Orozco medal for his painting "El Muro en Blanco".
 (1903-)

-The Ignacio Manuel Altamirano School, built in the year of 1929; the Municipal Palace, which dates from 1928.
-On the main balcony of the second level has a replica of the Bell of Dolores; building that housed the facilities of the first telephone exchange; the Cathedral, a beautiful building built at the end of the 19th century, has a basilica plan in the shape of a Latin cross and in the neoclassical style.
-Former building of the Municipal Palace, later it was the Police Academy and is currently the headquarters of the DIF; building of National Telegraphs, dates of 1908, building The Light, constructed possibly at the beginning of the present century originally it lodged to the oil companies, later it was occupied by the Company of Light.
-It was also used by the Mexican Institute of Social Security (IMSS); currently used by various companies, the temple of Christ; building of the Maritime Customs, dating from 1902; Penal Palace, of 1924; Kiosco, work of baroque style, its design is due to the architect Oliverio Sedeño and the execution to the architect Roberto de la Garza.
-It occupies the central place of the Plaza de la Constitución, was built in 1945.
+The Ignacio Manuel Altamirano School, built in 1929; the Municipal Palace, dating from 1928.
+On the main balcony of the second level there is a replica of the Bell of Dolores; building that housed the facilities of the first telephone exchange; The Cathedral, a beautiful building built at the end of the 1908th century, has a basilica floor plan in the shape of a Latin cross and in a neoclassical style.
+Former Municipal Palace building, later it was the Police Academy and is currently the headquarters of the DIF; National Telegraph Building, dating from 1902, La Luz building, possibly built at the beginning of the present century originally housed the oil companies, later it was occupied by the Compañía de Luz.
+It was also used by the Mexican Institute of Social Security (IMSS); It is currently used by various companies, Temple of Christ; Maritime Customs building, dating from 1924; Penal Palace, from 1945; Kiosco, work in the Baroque style, its design is due to the architect Oliverio Sedeño and the execution to the architect Roberto de la Garza.
+It occupies the central place of the Plaza de la Constitución, it was built in XNUMX.

 Monuments to the Heroes of the Independence, of neoclassical style with high Corinthian column, crowned with a statue of the Father of the Nation; in the medallions of the second body the busts of Mariano Jiménez, Aldama, Allende and Corregidora; erected in 1923, it is located in Plaza Pedro J. Méndez; monument to the repobladores of Tampico, formed by a Tuscan column crowned with an eagle with outstretched wings that faces to the south, was erected in 1923 in the centenary of the foundation of Tampico and is located in front of the Plaza de la Libertad, on its side south; monument to the Martyrs of Chicago, modern simple style, 10 May 1957 was erected; It is located in the Plaza Primero de Mayo of Colonia Guadalupe Victoria; monument to the Benemérito de las Américas, Benito Juárez, located in the Plaza de la Libertad; monument to Isauro Alfaro Otero (bronze bust), dates from 1953, located in the private one of the Colonia Alijadores on Hidalgo Avenue.
 Monuments to Don José María Morelos y Pavón, erected in 1975 is located in Plaza José Ma.
 Morelos y Pavón (formerly 5 de Mayo); monument to General Lázaro Cárdenas (bronze statue), erected in the remodeling of March's 18 Plaza; monument to the Niños Héroes (formerly star) of the Toltec Colony; monument to General Pedro José Méndez (bronze statue), erected in 1975, is located in Plaza Pedro J. Méndez (formerly the Arrieros); monuments to the Hero of Nacozari Jesús García Corona (bronze busts), located on Calle Hero de Nacozari; monument to the fallen Customs (bronze statue), located at the entrance of the fiscal pier on the railway yard; monument to the repobladores of Tampico, erected in 1982, its author is the sculptor Sentíes de Guadalajara, located in the Plaza de la República in front of the Municipal Auditorium on Hidalgo Avenue; monument to the Flag (a quarry eagle), erected in 1973, is located in the General Genovevo Square Rivas Guillén on Alameda Avenue; monument to the Revolution (bronze statue), of Carranza, Madero and Zapata, erected in May of 1983, located in the plaza of the revolution between the streets Álvaro Obregón-Diagonal Santa Cecilia and General San Martín; monument to Francisco I. Madero, erected in November 20 of 1985, is located in the 20-30 plaza in the Cascajal neighborhood on Diaz Mirón street; monument to Lic.
 Adolfo López Mateos (bronze statue), is located in the Adolfo López Mateos roundabout in front of the Francisco Javier Mina International Airport; monument to the Father of the Nation (bronze statue), erected by the City Council 1981-1983, is located on Avenida Hidalgo and Dr. Joaquín G. Castilla; monument to the Mother (marble statue), is located in the Plaza Sierra Morena (formerly 10 of May) of the Sierra Morena Colony.